Make sure you avoid these common Business VPN pitfalls and discover the 3 top ways to improve your team's working remote working set-up.

 Remote teleworker solutions are now available from most leading networking vendors.
 These solutions allow users to be provided with or shipped a piece of hardware which they plug into their home network.
 Once connected, a VPN tunnel is established automatically back to the businesses’ local area network.
 The users then plug directly into the unit or connect to the same wireless network they would as if they were in the office.

 2. adopting cloud first ways of working

 Migrating legacy applications and services to SaaS (Software as a service) applications can drastically change your businesses’ need to use VPNs.
 In some instances, it could remove the need to use VPNs at all.
 This is because instead of housing applications and services on-premise in your own data centre environment, they are instead cloud-based and accessible to authorised devices and users.
 In return removing the requirement of needing a VPN solution for your end-users to be able to access applications and services while working remotely.

-Prime examples of cloud-based tools for working are Google’s G Suite and Microsoft’s Office 365.
+Prime examples of cloud-based tools for working are Google Workspace and Microsoft 365.
 Both office suites are SaaS applications.
-The use of G Suite or Office 365, removes the need for users to access business local networks over a VPN as files and documents are created, worked on, and stored in shared drives that are hosted in the Cloud and enable secure remote access by default.
+The use of Google Workspace or Microsoft 365, removes the need for users to access business local networks over a VPN as files and documents are created, worked on, and stored in shared drives that are hosted in the cloud and enable secure remote access by default.

 3. get remote working help

 If you’re struggling to set up a remote workforce or not sure if your current solution is allowing for the best performance, security, or cost-savings results, we can help with remote working.